JanCoe/dotfiles/auto/fedora-i3/README.md

 5. Run install.sh: this installs all the packages.

+5a.
+Set up little scripts with 'flatpak run <name>' in /usr/local/bin and chmod +x them.

 6. From auto, run 'python -m fedora-i3.symlinks': this creates symlinks of the dotfiles.

 7. Create symlink to 'update.sh' script in your path